Introduction

 - Once all syrup is added, increase the mixer speed to high and whip until the meringue is thick, glossy, holds stiff peaks, and has cooled to room temperature, about 5-7 minutes.

 - Assemble the pie: Remove the chilled pie from the refrigerator.
-Pile the marshmallow meringue onto the center of the chocolate filling.
+Pile the halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) meringue onto the center of the chocolate filling.
 Use a spatula or the back of a spoon to create swirls and peaks.

 - Toast the topping using a kitchen torch, carefully waving the flame back and forth until the meringue is golden brown in spots.
 Serve immediately, or chill until ready to serve.